gbif/data-blog/content/post/2021-05-05-derivedDatasets.md

 ```
 etc.

-Secondly, in the interest of reproducibility, do yourself and the world a favour and deposit your dataset somewhere publically accessible (e.g. Zenodo).
-Then when you're ready, go to the [derived dataset form](https://www.gbif.org/derived-dataset/register) and fill it out:
+Secondly, in the interest of reproducibility, make sure to deposit your dataset somewhere publicly accessible (e.g. Zenodo).
+When you're ready, go to the [derived dataset form](https://www.gbif.org/derived-dataset/register) and fill it out as shown here:

 ![](/post/2021-05-05-derivedDatasets_files/dd_form.png)